PracticingDeveloper/practicingruby.com/_posts/2011-01-26-how-to-practice-1.md

 categories: articles
 author: Gregory Brown
 permalink: articles/how-to-practice-1
+summary: Discover a new way to practice your coding skills by asking yourself the right questions.
+issue_number: '1.21'
 ---

 When I was 17 years old, I was asked by an Air Force military training